svenskan/folket/README.md

 # MacFolket

-A Swedish–English dictionary for OS X.
+MacFolket is a Swedish–English dictionary for OS X.

 ## Installation